brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 ---
 layout: post
-title:  "Distributed GPT model: sharding, offloading, activation checkpointing, and communication quantization via DeepSpeed"
+title:  "Distributed GPT model: data parallelism, sharding, offloading, activation checkpointing, and communication quantization via DeepSpeed"
 categories: [machine learning, Transformer, GPT, DeepSpeed]
 tags: [machinelearning]
 ---

-Previously, in the [AI Supercomputing]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}) and [AI Supercomputing (part 2)]({{ site.baseurl }}{% post_url 2020-05-28-AI-Supercomputing-2 %}) posts, we summarized existing Machine Learning (ML) parallelism techniques.
-Later, in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite, the small variant of the [GPT-2 model](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).
-In this post, we will perform large-scale parallel training of a GPT model and a large DNN on a network of 8 GPUs, using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer).
-The DeepSpeed API is a lightweight wrapper on PyTorch, and can be installed by the `deepspeed` package for `python`.
+Previously, in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite, the small variant of the [GPT-2 model](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).
+In this post, we will perform distributed data parallelism on the training of the GPT model, on a network of 8 GPUs, using PyTorch's [DistributedDataParallel module](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) and [DeepSpeed ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer).
+DeepSpeed is a lightweight wrapper on PyTorch, and can be installed by the `deepspeed` package for `python`.

-An ML model allows for three types of parallelism, that can be combined into what we call **3D parallelism** on Data, Pipeline and Tensors/Models.
-This post will focus on Data Parallelism and out-of-the-box optimizations provided by DeepSpeed.

-## Data Parallelism
+## About Data Parallelism

 Data parallelism refers to the parallel execution of different input samples across processors.
 There are two main approches.